-The right time might be just after 5 months for some or maybe it’s at 7 months for others.
-Keep in mind that with preemies or having specific instructions from your doctor due to a medical reason may mean that you start earlier/later.
+The right time might be just after 5 months for some, or maybe it’s at 7 months for others.
+Keep in mind that with preemies, or for those babies who have specific instructions from their doctor due to a medical reason, it may mean an earlier or later start.
 Although, these are exceptions.

-And if you’re unsure about how to prepare your baby for solids, what types of food to offer, how to offer them and how to feed in a way to raise an adventurous eater, you need to check out the Baby Led Feeding Online Course!
-Trying a random thing here or there or trying to piece together the all the misinformation found on the internet is not only wasting time, but can cause undue stress.
+And if you’re unsure about how to prepare your baby for solids, what types of food to offer, how to offer them, and how to feed in a way to raise an adventurous eater, you need to check out the Baby Led Feeding Online Course!
+I know first hand that trying to piece together all the misinformation found on the internet is not only wasting time, but can cause undue stress.
 For a step-by-step plan with videos, recipes and more, the course will 100% help!

 If you want to learn more about these readiness signs and the common misunderstandings about them, listen to my podcast episode here!
 Also, feel free to DM us on Instagram, or email us your questions and feedback.
 I would love to know how you’re doing with your baby’s journey to starting solids.